smeetrs/deep_avsr/README.md

 Once the Visual Frontend and Language Model weights are downloaded, place them in a folder and add their paths in the `config.py` file.

+The pre-trained weights of the AO, VO and AV models will be made available soon.

-Please send an email at `smeetrs<AT>gmail.com` from your institutional email ID for the pre-trained weights of the AO, VO and AV models.
-Place the weights of each model in the corresponding `/final/models` directory.
+[//]: # (Please send an email at `smeetrs<AT>gmail.com` from your institutional email ID for the pre-trained weights of the AO, VO and AV models.
+Place the weights of each model in the corresponding `/final/models` directory.)

 ## How To Use